demisx/demisx.github.io/_posts/2014-12-11-angular-1-component-organization-2.md

 categories: angularjs atom component-feature-based-organization
 ---

-## Level 1: Application root organization
+## Level 1 organization

+Now we are ready to start reviewing organization structure at level one.
+If you've missed my introduction post into [component-based organization called AngularAtom]({% post_url 2014-12-02-angular-1-component-organization-1 %}), recommend reading it first before continuing further:

+### Application root

 At first level, also known as application root, we break down our application into two main chunks: